MarkkuNiemi/CybersecurityAndDataPrivacy-course-2025/BookingSystem-Phase1/cookiepolicy.md

-# Cookie Policy – Booking System
+# Cookie Policy – Booking System (Provided with ChatGPT, but manually inspected)

 This Cookie Policy explains how the Booking System uses cookies in accordance with GDPR and common best practices.